More than 100 eye doctors or their families have chosen the doctors at The Maloney-Shamie Vision Institute to perform their vision correction surgery.

-Because Vision Correction Specialist, Dr. Robert Maloney is dedicated to helping everyone achieve the goal of crystal-clear vision, without the need for glasses or contact lenses, he has remained at the forefront of researching and developing new methods for vision correction.
+Because Vision Correction Specialist, Dr. Robert Maloney and Dr. Neda Shamie are dedicated to helping everyone achieve the goal of crystal-clear vision, without the need for glasses or contact lenses, they have remained at the forefront of researching and developing new methods for vision correction.

-People with moderate to severe nearsightedness may not be suitable candidates for LASIK, but Dr. Maloney can nonetheless offer them freedom from glasses or contacts with the Implantable Contact Lens (ICL).
+People with moderate to severe nearsightedness may not be suitable candidates for LASIK, but Dr. Maloney and Dr. Shamie can nonetheless offer them freedom from glasses or contacts with the Implantable Contact Lens (ICL).

 These lenses are placed inside the eye in a brief outpatient procedure.
 They provide a permanent correction without the need for removal or cleaning.
 Some of these lenses can correct for reading vision too, an advantage for patients over 45 years old.

 Dr. Robert Maloney was an authorized FDA principal investigator for the Implantable Contact Lens and has been performing the procedure in Los Angeles since 1997.

 - ICL - Who is a good candidate

 - ICL - Why haven't I heard of the ICL